keylow39/ffxi/Home.md

 # EasyFarm
-EasyFarm is a general purpose farming utility for the game Final Fantasy XI which controls your character and farms items on your behalf.
-The program was originally design to farm craft items like beehive chips but over time with suggestions from the community additional features were added to make the program more efficient.
+Easyfarm is a general purpose farm bot for the game Final Fantasy XI.
+Its purpose is to give all jobs the ability to automate its farming process.
+The program should support traditional and newer modes of farming.

 ![EasyFarm GUI](http://snag.gy/hc2Wj.jpg)

+# Features
+* Two modes of farming
+  * Camping - Stands in place and kills any mobs it sees.
+  * Patrolling - Runs along a path and kills any mobs it sees.
+* Aggro Detection
+* Healing and Resting
+* (planned) Fields of Valor / Grounds of Valor support
+* (planned) Trust Magic support
+* (planned) Player Detection

+# Requirements
+* .Net Framework 4.5
+* FFACE.dll
+* FFACETools.dll
+* XI-Tools.dll

 # Support
 Bug reports and suggestions can also be made at the [FFEvo EasyFarm Support Thread](http://www.ffevo.net/topic/3137-easyfarm/).
 This is the primary place where questions can be answered.

-# Features
-The program provides a number of features that allows for efficient farming.

-* Supports two modes of farming
-  * Camping - Stands in place and kills any mobs it sees.
-  * Patrolling - Runs along a path and kills any mobs it sees.

 # Tutorial
 Coming soon!